 See complete contest rules for official submission guidelines, eligibility and judging criteria.

-Contest begins at 12:01 am EST on November 17, 2020 (Russ Wilson’s sober anniversary) and runs through 11:59 pm EST on December 28, 2020 (Phil Valentines sober anniversary).
+Contest begins at 12:01 am EST on May 1, 2023 and runs through 11:59 pm EST on June 15, 2023.
 Submissions must be typed, double-spaced, and must not exceed 1,500 words.
 Essays exceeding this length or handwritten may not be considered.
-Microsoft Documents are preferred, however, we will also consider essays that are pasted into the body of the email submission.
-Be sure to include your name, address, and phone number in the body of the e-mail and on the attached essay itself.
+Microsoft Documents are preferred.
+Be sure to include your name, address, and phone number in the essay.

-Submissions can be emailed to email@example.com or mailed to 75 Charter Oak Avenue Hartford, CT 06106 Attn: Essay Contest Submission.
-Each e-mail submission will receive a return message verifying that the essay was received.
-Please be aware that due to the volume of submissions, we cannot send verification that we have received your specific submission by mail..
+Submissions can be entered HERE or mailed to 75 Charter Oak Avenue Hartford, CT 06106 Attn: Essay Contest Submission.
+Please be aware that due to the volume of submissions, we cannot send verification that we have received your specific submission by mail.
 All submitted essays must be original works of nonfiction.
 Void where prohibited by law.
-Entries will not be returned
+Entries will not be returned.

 Originality (25% percent), creativity (25% percent), use of language (25% percent) and appropriateness to contest theme (25% percent).
 No supporting materials will be considered, and they cannot be returned to you if you choose to send.
 Here are a few pointers from the people who will judge the contest:

 Stick to the contest theme, double check your spelling, avoid cliché’s, don’t submit your first draft- it takes a lot of work to craft an award- winning essay.